 Symbols can be powerful things.
 One of the ways that Rome would remind people who was in control, was to put images of Caesar all over the place; on coins, buildings, announcements and even places of worship.
 Hitler would intentionally do the same thing with his own image, as well as with the Nazi flag.
 Some have made the case that the abundance of American flags in the United States could serve the same purpose.

 There are other arguments for images.
-Perhaps be statements of pride and gladness for an institution one identifies with.
-Or possibly as a reminder of goals or attributes that they wish to reflect.
+Perhaps it could be statements of pride and gladness for an institution one identifies with.
+Or possibly as a reminder of goals or attributes that one wishes to reflect.

 - Communicating the WORD

 - Connected to the FAMILY

 I wanted to make these phrases repeatable and memorable.
 I realized that it is natural for people’s minds to wander.
 When I was a highschool teacher I knew that students would have moments where they would tune out from class discussions.
 I could not completely control this, but I could have an impact on where their minds would wander.
 It’s natural to have surrounding settings spark our thinking when we are disinterested.
 So, I thought if I could put symbols, images and pithy statements around the room, these could direct my students’ minds when they would check out from my teaching.
 With this concept in place, I worked with a graphic designer (her name is Lizzie) to come up with simple images that would communicate complex concepts.
 Over a few months we looked at hundreds of images and altered them until we came up with 4.

 A metaphor that Jesus would use when talking about the Word of God was that of seeds.
 In Matthew 13 Jesus described the Word of God as seeds that are indiscriminately cast into a field of varying soils.
 Though the seed would not be easily seen, if it is healthy it becomes a strong plant and eventually bears fruit (John 15).